marginalhours/pytest-involve/README.rst

     :alt: See Build Status on AppVeyor

 ``pytest-involve`` is a ``pytest`` plugin for running only tests which cover a given file or set of files.
-It's called ``pytest-involve`` because it lets you run tests "involving" modules or members from those modules.
+It's called ``pytest-involve`` because it lets you run only tests involving modules or members from those modules.

-Usually the test set to run is specified and coverage collected based on that set.
+Usually with ``pytest`` the test set to run is specified and coverage collected based on that set.
 When ``pytest-involve`` is used, instead you specify the file(s) you want to cover, and test files are selected based on whether they import from those file(s) or not.